Polkadex-Substrate/polkadex-docs/docs/doc10-governance.md

 * Propose which assets to be listed in Polkapool
 * Execute emergency shutdown of Polkadex Orderbook and oversight it's actions
 * Expenditure of Polkadex Treasury funds for ecosystem building
-* Funds projects that build on top of Polkadex Network.
+* Funds projects that build on top of Polkadex Network
 * Controls Inflation of Polkadex Tokens

 This document is a work in progress.